• Air Fryer

 • Fried apples

-A stack of sweet potato pancakes with a jug of maple syrup being poured over.
+A plate of sweet potato waffles topped with butter and a drizzle of maple syrup.

 How to store

-To refrigerate: Once cooked and cooled, leftover pancakes can be stored in an airtight container in the refrigerator for 4-5 days.
+To refrigerate: Although best eaten fresh, leftover waffles can be stored.
+Once cooked and cooled, store in an airtight container in the refrigerator for 4-5 days.
 When ready to enjoy, place in the microwave for 30 seconds to warm through.

-To freeze: Once cooked and cooled, place the pancakes into a Ziploc bag or airtight container and store in the freezer for up to 3 months.
+To freeze: Once cooked and cooled, place the waffles into a Ziploc bag or airtight container and store in the freezer for up to 3 months.
 Defrost before reheating in the microwave.

 FAQs

-If your pancakes are dense, you have probably been too heavy-handed when mixing the pancake batter.
-Only mix the batter till it comes together, then set aside to rest.
+If your waffles are dense, you have probably been too heavy-handed when mixing the batter.
+Mix the batter until it comes together, then set aside to rest.

-You may also have used too much flour, and as a result the pancake batter is too thick.
+You may also have used too much flour, and as a result, the batter will be too thick.

-These pancakes are sweetened with sweet potato, which means I use less brown sugar in the pancake batter than regular pancakes.
-However, the recipe can be adapted, and you can leave the brown sugar out of the pancake batter if you prefer a lower-sugar pancake.
+These waffles are sweetened with sweet potato, so I use less maple syrup in the waffle batter.
+Also, maple syrup is an unrefined sugar.
+However, the recipe can be adapted, and you can leave the maple syrup out entirely if you prefer a lower-sugar waffle.

-To further reduce sugar, watch the toppings you add and go with Greek yogurt and fresh berries.
+To further reduce sugar, watch the toppings you add and opt for Greek yogurt and fresh berries.

-If you have tried this sweet potato pancakes recipe, or any other recipe on my blog, please rate it and let me know how it turned out in the comments below!
+If you have tried this sweet potato waffle recipe, or any other recipe on my blog, please rate it and let me know how it turned out in the comments below!

 Print Recipe